 Notes: Outcome: Choosing the respective candidate to receive the vaccine.
-Coefficients are Odd’s ratios based on conditional logit estimations with standard errors clustered at the individual level.
+Coefficients are odds ratios based on conditional logit estimations (respondent-level fixed effects) with standard errors clustered at the respondent level.
 Estimations were conducted with controlling for the main effects of the other three attributes, but only the results for the country of residence attribute are shown here.
-Columns 2-7 indicate the degree of statistical (in-)significance of the subgroup differences presented in Figure 1 in the main body of the paper and Table A1 of the supplementary material.
+Columns 2-7 indicate the degree of statistical (in-)significance of the subgroup differences presented in Figure 1 in the main body of the paper and Table S2 of the supplementary material.
 Results to be interpreted relative to the indicated reference category, i.e. in the case of country of residence, relative to the preference for the vaccine being given to a person living in the country of the survey respondent answering the question.
 95% confidence intervals in brackets. ∗ p < 0.05, ∗∗ p < 0.01, ∗∗∗p < 0.001.

 Supplementary File 1d – Country of residence attribute: Heterogeneity by respondent’s characteristics (German sample)